mikegagnon/battle-pets/README.md

   -h, --help   show this help message and exit
   --url [URL]  The URL of the Arena service
 ```
+## Architecture decisions

+I chose Python because I love the language

+The services are implemented in Flask.
+I chose Flask because it's a
+microframework, and thus has a low barrier to entry.
+I've never coded
+a REST service before, so barrier to entry was important.

+In similar reasoning for my choice for Flask, I chose RQ and Redis
+to handle the contest workers and the queue.
+RQ markets itself as
+"simple job queues."

+I chose to use JSON as the communcation protcol because it is easy to
+work with and is well supported by Python and Flask.

 ## REST interfaces